Pronounced: A-nul Sfink-ter-ot-o-me

 Before your procedure, talk to your doctor about ways to manage factors that may increase your risk of complications such as:

 Before surgery, your doctor may do the following determine the extent of your fissure:

 In the days leading up to the surgery, your doctor may:

-You should also talk to your doctor about your medicines, herbs, and dietary supplements.
-You may be asked to stop taking some medicines up to one week before the procedure, like:
+You should also talk to your doctor about your medications, herbs, and dietary supplements.
+You may be asked to stop taking some medicines up to one week before the procedure.